The Olympic Javelin Train Service

 The dedicated Olympic Javelin train services - one of a number of transport initiatives that had to be completed as part of the Olympic Commitee's stipulations made at the time of awarding the Games to the UK - had been running from the start of the games on July 29th right up to the final day on August 12th.

-Travellers holding special Games travelcards were allowed to use them on the Javelin train service, which ran with no pre-booking facility so everyone got an equal chance to travel in style, and although the first official train service left 5 minutes late on the inaugural Olympic trip, the service ran throughout the rest of the games without further problems - completing the journey from St Pancras to the Olympic Park in Stratford in around seven minutes.
+Travellers holding special Games travelcards were allowed to use them on the Javelin train service, which ran with no pre-booking facility so everyone got an equal chance to travel in style.
+Prices were affordable, meaning no one needed to try and win money just to get the chance of a ride, and although the first official train service left 5 minutes late on the inaugural Olympic trip, the service ran throughout the rest of the games without further problems - completing the journey from St Pancras to the Olympic Park in Stratford in around seven minutes.

 Some of the busiest days - most noticeably the expected problem day of Monday 6th August - did see build-ups of queues as anticipated.
 131,000 people completed the trip on that day, with an average of 90,000 per day over the other days when the Olympic Park was in use.
 The result was a wait time of around 25 minutes on occasions - surprisingly light considering that 1.4 million people used the 12-car and that the London underground, overground and Docklands Railway experienced their heaviest ever passenger loads.